KrzysztofWieckowski/SampleWorks/Sample_project_POM_TEST_flixbus.com/README.md

 •	PyCharm is available here.

 ## Running:
-I've uploaded  whole project with its internal structure.
+I've uploaded  whole project with it's internal structure.
 You can simply put it into your PyCharm's PycharmProjects folder or wherever you want.
 Steps to run:
-PyCharm

 1. Open Pycharm and the project python files.
 2. Right-click on file main.py.
 3. Click on "Run ‘main’" or "Debug ’main’".